Pythonnamskeid/Cleaner/README.md

 7. Move video files to appropriate season folders.
 This works well with the format ...S02E13.
 Shows containing other formats for seasons and episodes will be unsorted in a folder with the same name as the show.
 8. Remove folders from download folder that previously contained the show you wanted to sort.

+An example of how to run the script:

+*python cleaner.py*

+*/path/to/downloads*

+*8 out of 10 cats*

+Now you should have something like *downloads/8 out of 10 cats*  containing all the video files and corresponding season files